 Lectures in Musicology is co-sponsored by The Ohio State University Libraries.
 The series invites conversation with experts across the discipline.
 Numerous university centers and institutes at Ohio State also provide valuable opportunities for interdisciplinary research.
 Those of particular interest include the Center for Cognitive Science, the Center for Medieval and Renaissance Studies, the Hilandar Research Center for Medieval Slavic Studies, the Slavic and East European Studies Center, the Center for African Studies, the Center for Folklore Studies, the Humanities Institute, the Lawrence and Lee Theatre Research Institute, the Melton Center for Jewish Studies and the Wexner Center for the Arts.

-Offered in person and online, Mondays at 4 p.m. (unless noted otherwise)
+Offered Mondays at 4 p.m. and in person unless noted otherwise.

 All lectures are co-sponsored by the Music and Dance Library, the EMIC Graduate Student Association and the Ethnomusicology program.

-Alienation and Marginality in Music: Race, Gender, Sexuality.
+- 3/7/22 — Alienation and Marginality in Music: Race, Gender, Sexuality.
 With Dr. Gavin Lee (Soochow University, China; scholar of music studies at intersection of global musical modernisms, queer and decolonial theory, affect, posthumanism and musical Asias).
-Presented virtually from Asia, this talk will be recorded.
+Presented virtually, this talk will be recorded.

-Encountering Afro-Sweden: Ryan Skinner in dialogue with Stevie Nii-Adu Mensah.
+- POSTPONED until the 2022–2023 academic year; date TBD — Encountering Afro-Sweden: Ryan Skinner in dialogue with Stevie Nii-Adu Mensah.
 With Stevie Nii-Adu Mensah, Ghanaian-Swedish teacher, author, producer, musician; and Dr. Ryan Skinner, musicology and African-American and African Studies, Ohio State.
-Co-sponsored by the Office of Outreach and Engagement in addition to the above named co-sponsors.
-Hybrid format.
+Co-sponsored by the Office of Outreach and Engagement in addition to the above-named co-sponsors.